Love playing 952!

 Love the Emoji

 In each round, each player has a different target number of tricks to win.
-The dealer needs to win at least 8 tricks, the second player 5 tricks and the last player 3 tricks.
+The dealer needs to win at least 8 tricks, the second player (going clockwise) 5 tricks and the last player 3 tricks.

 Players who win more tricks than their target choose cards (equal to the number of additional tricks won) to give to the other players.
 For each card received, the recipient must pass back his highest value card of the same suit.